develop-me/bootcamp--week-01-02--html-and-css/README.md

 If you are adding content: Choose your unit, create/modify slides, notes & exercises content as per.
 Things you may find useful:
 - There is an example presentation in the [root directory here](PITCHME.md) I strongly recommend using that to create new presentations

+You are responsible for filling in the feedback for students (see Mark) and also marking the weekly quizzes.

 ## Suggested Course Structure

 Feel free to mix and match the syllabus order as you see fit.
 This is proposed so you can keep track of where you have been and where you go next.